 Everything You Need to Know About Senior Living Contracts

-Most people who choose a Life Plan Community (also known as a Continuing Care Retirement Community or CCRC) are healthy, active seniors who move into the independent living area of the community.
-They pay a one-time entrance payment (or entrance fee) to secure their residence and access to health care they may one day need, as well as a monthly fee that covers services and amenities, including dining.
-If and when they need higher levels of care (such as assisted living, memory care, skilled nursing or rehabilitation), they can either receive some care services in their independent living residence, or they can move to another part of the campus where they can receive specialized accommodations and services.
+Most people who choose a Life Plan Community (also known as a continuing care retirement community or CCRC) are healthy, active seniors who move into the independent living area of the community.
+They pay a one-time entrance fee (or entrance payment to secure their residence and access to health care they may one day need, as well as a monthly fee that covers services and amenities, including dining.
+If they ever need higher levels of care (such as assisted living, memory care, skilled nursing or rehabilitation), they can either receive some care services in their independent living residence, or they can move to another part of the campus where they can receive specialized accommodations and services.
 Long-term care is almost always offered on-site, but in certain cases it may be offered in a nearby location.

 Many communities that offer a full continuum of care offer multiple contract options, and there are distinct differences among those options.
-While a knowledgeable sales counselor can explain the minute details of each, here are the basic facts about Type A, Type B, and Type C contracts:
+While a knowledgeable sales counselor can explain the details of each, here are the basic facts about Type A, Type B and Type C contracts:

 Type A — Life Care